Let's play a game, how many colours can you name?

 - Katemake,P., Mylonas, D. MacDonald, L., Prasithrathsint, A. (2015) Comparison Among Three Methods for Thai Colour Naming, AIC Midterm Meeting, Tokyo, Japan, May 2015

-- Грибер Юлия Александровна & Милонас Димитрис(2015) Картография цвета: эмпирический анализ цветонаименований русского языка, Человек и культура, (in press) October, 2015
+- Грибер Юлия Александровна & Милонас Димитрис(2015) Картография цвета: эмпирический анализ цветонаименований русского языка, Человек и культура, October, 2015

 - Mylonas, D. (2015).
 The role of psychological primaries in cognitive colour spaces: a cross cultural colour naming study.
-In Colour Vision Meeting 2015, Colour Group GB.
+Invited talk in Colour Vision Meeting 2015, Colour Group GB, London, UK.

 - Mylonas, D., Andrews, J., Griffin L.D.
 (2016).
 Variability in free colour naming across the full colour gamut.
 In AVA Christmas Meeting, London, UK.